-St. John's wort is named after St. John the Baptist, whose feast day falls on June 24th according to the Catholic calendar: the time of year when St. John's wort flowers bloom and are traditionally optimal to harvest.
+St. John's wort is named after St. John the Baptist, whose feast day falls on June 24th according to the Catholic calendar: the time of year when St. John's wort flowers typically bloom and are optimal to harvest according to European herbal lore.
 It is an herb with a rich history since the times of ancient Greece, yet the properties of the flower essence are only now being discovered.
-In Ava's herbal practice, she uses her handmade St. John's wort essence in custom combinations for pre-surgery emotional preparation, post-surgery recovery, blends for internal use in cases of slow-healing wounds, and for a range of issues around skin healing.
+In Ava's herbal practice, she uses her handmade St. John's wort essence in custom combinations for pre-surgery emotional preparation, post-surgery recovery, sunburn, eczema, blends for internal use in cases of slow-healing wounds, and to foster skin healing.

 Beyond the practical herbalism for physical concerns, there is a theme in herbal literature across many cultures that links St. John's wort with protection from anything bad: bad luck, death, evil.
 It is always worth considering St. John's wort essence if someone is particularly afraid of bad luck or of a mean-spirited individual in their life or community, or is overly worried about a possible bad outcome of their situation.

-Vulnerable to negative psychic energies, or particularly worried about or afraid of evil, bad people, negative astral influences, ghosts, or apparitions; seeking psychic protection.
+Vulnerable to negative psychic energies, or particularly worried about or afraid of evil, bad people, negative astral influences, ghosts, or apparitions; seeking psychic protection; jealous.

-St. John's wort is an essence to consider to alleviate serious fears of evil, witchcraft, a negative outcome, ghosts, bad dreams, or bad luck.
+St. John's wort is an essence to consider to alleviate fears of evil, witchcraft, a negative outcome, ghosts, bad dreams, or bad luck.
 It is an essence of protection.
+Many also find this essence dissolves feelings of jealousy.

-For physical concerns, St. John's wort flower essence is particularly called for when someone is expecting a surgery, for post-surgery recovery and healing, and for chronic skin issues that are related to poor ability of the skin to heal.
+For physical concerns, St. John's wort flower essence is particularly called for when someone is expecting a surgery, for post-surgery recovery and healing, for chronic skin issues that are related to poor ability of the skin to heal, and also for acute skin-related issues such as recovery from sunburn or another burn.

 The books of Matthew Wood, among other books on herbal traditions around the world.